-Age 80 Jacques Leconte held the position of Director of the Crédit Agricole Sud Rhône-Alpes business center.
-He was also in charge of the financing activities Nationality French for large companies, cooperatives and institutional investors for the Rhône-Alpes regional districts at the Crédit Agricole Regional Development Agency.
-Member of a committee No He studied geography at university and at the Lyon Institute of Political Studies.
-Number of shares held 500 Main areas of expertise: First appointed date General Meeting of June 30, 2010 - Finance/Audit; - Banking.
-Most recent reappointment date General Meeting of June 28, 2024 burning.
-Term end 2026
+80 Jacques Leconte held the position of Director of the Crédit Agricole Sud Rhône-Alpes business center.
+He was also in charge of the financing activities French for large companies, cooperatives and institutional investors for the Rhône-Alpes regional districts at the Crédit Agricole Regional Development Agency.
+No He studied geography at university and at the Lyon Institute of Political Studies.
+500 Main areas of expertise: General Meeting of June 30, 2010 - Finance/Audit; - Banking.
+General Meeting of June 28, 2024 burning.
+2026 French No 500 General Meeting of June 30, 2010 General Meeting of June 28, 2024